Frequently Asked Questions

 How many people will be working on the facility?

-The number of construction crew on site is expected to rise to between 800 and 900 workers during the peak construction period.
+The number of construction crew on site will vary throughout the project, with between 400 and 900 workers at any one time.
 To operate the new facility, Corrections will be recruiting for custodial staff, case managers, administrative staff, vocational training and industries staff, rehabilitation and reintegration programmes staff, and staff with specialist health and mental health expertise.

 Psychiatrists, psychologists, and mental health nurses will support custodial staff, social workers, and occupational therapists within the facility.
 The Waikato District Health Board will recruit these staff.